 - Be careful of adding items from stores with limited reviews.
-To limit future problems, look for items on Amazon, which has the most comprehensive reviews online and add them to you MyRegistry list.
+To limit future problems, look for things on Amazon, which has the most comprehensive reviews online and add them to your MyRegistry list.

 - Access list on all devices

-- Very flexible in terms of accepting your other registry list such as your Amazon list
+- Very flexible to accept your other registry list such as your Amazon list

-Have your list ready and go to physical stores to test drive strollers, touch baby clothes and see other options that you are not able to see online.
-Amazon is well-known for the cheapest deals as well as comprehensive reviews.
-If you cannot find some needed items on Amazon, use the MyRegistry to see price comparisons of items to find the best deals.
+Have your list ready and go to physical stores to test drive strollers, touch baby clothes and see other options that you cannot view online.
+Amazon is well-known for the cheapest deals and comprehensive reviews.
+If you cannot find some needed items on Amazon, use the MyRegistry to see price comparisons of things to find the best deals.

-Use Amazon to take advantage of free shipping and free returns as well as completion discount.
+Use Amazon to take advantage of free shipping and free returns and completion discount.
 Once you have the list, you have the option to upload them to MyRegistry.
 MyRegistry would allow you to

-While Babyli.st sounds tempting because of their unconventional offers (e.g. home-cooked meals), the completion discount you get is very limited.
-You can only be discounted on specific stores.
+While BabyList sounds tempting because of their unconventional offers (e.g., home-cooked meals), the completion discount you get is minimal.
+You can only be discounted in specific stores.